-Caroline joined the University of Northampton History team in September 2015.
-Prior to this, she was the Economic History Society’s Tawney Research Fellow at the Institute of Historical Research, University of London.
-She completed her PhD in 2014 at Newcastle University.
+She joined the History team at Northampton in September 2015.
+Prior to this, she was the Economic History Society Tawney Research Fellow at the University of London’s Institute of Historical Research (IHR).